The Secret Island Of Thassos

 We stayed at the beautiful Island View (read review) on the slopes of Golden Beach and we were very content with our panoramic breakfast views from the most nurtured terrace garden you’ve ever seen.
 Damn Germans stole the best table each morning though.
 The beaches have enough sun loungers for everyone, all 12 tourists, and they’re free if you buy from the beach bars they’re attached to.
 Make sure you try the Gyros from Beba’s.
 Golden Beach is definitely one of the nicest on the island to stay at but the East and North West coasts have some gorgeous small resorts, some with only one hotel or restaurant if reclusiveness is your thing and you wanted to talk to only ten people on your whole holiday.
 A special favourite of mine was a beach just around the corner from Skala Rachouni on the West, they’re all so rustic and sleepy the beaches around there but this one has a little wooden pier and that, in my books, makes it nicer!
 Due to the sheer ridiculousness of 5* hotels only costing £45 a night though, we booked 2 nights at Ilio Mare, a bit further round from the little wooden pier beach and spent 3 days in complete luxury at the type of hotel we wouldn’t usually be able to afford in any other country!
 I became quite accustomed to receiving my morning frappe on a beach-bed, complete with muslin curtains and embroidered scatter cushions.
 I may never rough it with the 4 star’s ever again!

 Among our highlights were a few great taverna’s and restaurants, one of which we nearly didn’t try based on the fact it’s nicknamed the Wedding Cake (real name La Terrasse) because of its obnoxious architecture.
 It’s probably mock-Italian and wouldn’t look out of place on Lake Como or Garda but here on Golden Beach, Richard felt it looked a tad ridiculous, enough to put him off his Stiffado, but we’re so glad we tried it – nice one Trip Advisor!
-We even returned a second night and if you read my review here you’ll see why.
+We even returned a second night.
 I’ve also got to mention the taverna we chose on our last night in Thassos town, Tavernaki, traditional Greek food home-cooked to perfection and served with more than a smile by all the staff, a lovely, lovely place on an equally lovely street.

 We’re sad to leave but it’s left within us a quest to find some more of these unspoilt Greek islands – we figured the ferry ride from the island probably puts many off because of the extra it adds to your journey, but, in our opinion, it’s definitely worth it!